History of the Liberal Party of Canada: Pierre Trudeau era

-The post-Trudeau party in opposition
+The post-Pierre Trudeau party in opposition

 After Trudeau's retirement in 1984, many Liberals, such as Jean Chrétien and Clyde Wells, continued to adhere to Trudeau's concept of federalism.
 Others, such as John Turner, supported the failed Meech Lake and Charlottetown Constitutional Accords, which would have recognized Quebec as a "distinct society" and would have increased the powers of the provinces to the detriment of the federal government.

-Trudeau stepped down as Prime Minister and party leader in 1984, as the Liberals were slipping in polls.
-At that year's leadership convention, Turner defeated Chrétien on the second ballot to become Prime Minister.
+Trudeau stepped down as prime minister and party leader in 1984, as the Liberals were slipping in polls.
+At that year's leadership convention, Turner defeated Chrétien on the second ballot to become prime minister.
 Immediately, upon taking office, Turner called a snap election, citing favourable internal polls.
 However, party was hurt by numerous patronage appointments, many of which Turner had made supposedly in return for Trudeau retiring early.
 Also, they were unpopular in their traditional stronghold of Quebec due to the constitution repatriation which excluded that province.
 The Liberals lost power in the 1984 election, and were reduced to only 40 seats in the House of Commons.
 The Progressive Conservatives won a majority of the seats in every province, including Quebec.
 The 95-seat loss was the worst defeat in the party's history, and the worst defeat at the time for a governing party at the federal level.
 What was more, the New Democratic Party, successor to the CCF, won only ten fewer seats than the Liberals, and some thought that the NDP under Ed Broadbent would push the Liberals to third-party status.

 The party began a long process of reconstruction.
-A small group of young Liberal MPs, known as the Rat Pack, gained fame by criticizing the Tory government of Brian Mulroney at every turn.
+A small group of young Liberal MPs, known as the Rat Pack, gained fame by criticizing the Progressive Conservative government of Brian Mulroney at every turn.
 Also, despite public and backroom attempts to remove Turner as leader, he managed to consolidate his leadership at the 1986 review.

 The 1988 election was notable for Turner's strong opposition to the Canada-U.S. Free Trade Agreement negotiated by Progressive Conservative Prime Minister Brian Mulroney.
-Although most Canadians voted for parties opposed to free trade, the Tories were returned with a majority government, and implemented the deal.
+Although most Canadians voted for parties opposed to free trade, the PCs were returned with a majority government, and implemented the deal.
 The Liberals recovered from their near-meltdown of 1984, however, winning 83 seats and ending much of the talk of being eclipsed by the NDP.